prakhar897/awesome-wordle/README.md

 [Octordle](https://octordle.com/) - Same as Wordle but you have to attempt eight prompts simultaneously, plus other variants.

+[Pedantle](https://cemantle.certitudes.org/pedantle) - Wordle but you have to guess the complete wikipedia article.

 [Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards

 [Quordle](https://www.quordle.com/#/) - Same as Wordle, but you have to attempt four prompts simultaneously.

+[Redactle](https://redactle-unlimited.com/) - Wordle but you have to guess the complete wikipedia article.

 [Symble](https://www.symble.app/) -  When you guess, you see a sequence of 5 symbols overlaid onto an invisible version of the secret answer, without knowing which symbol means a letter is correctly placed/incorrectly placed in the answer or not in the answer.